intuition-dev/mbCLIx/docsSrc/_doc3/docs/ca.md

    # -h will get you help

-	// check to see your S3 webapp files ls -la
+	// check to see your S3 web-app files ls -la

 	// if errors, check /var/log/syslog for direction